 Presentation 5: Introduction to Student Systems (Umail, GOLD, and BARC)

 Presentation 6: First Quarter Enrollment

 Information about and registration for transfer orientation is available here.
-All transfer students should complete online orientation to learn about the campus and College.
-Completion of online orientation will grant you early registration for courses.
-We highly recommend you attend an in-person transfer orientation as well.
-If you attend in-person transfer orientation, an academic advisor will provide you with a personalized study plan and course enrollment assistance.
+All transfer students should complete the online orientation module to learn about the campus and College.
+Completion of this orientation module will grant you early registration for courses in late August.
+We highly recommend you attend a one-day online transfer orientation as well.
+If you attend this session, an academic advisor will provide you with a personalized study plan and course enrollment assistance.

 Summer Preparation Opportunities

 FRESHMAN SUMMER START PROGRAM

 If you are seeking a head start on college, incoming freshman can participate in UCSB’s Freshman Summer Start Program (FSSP).
 FSSP is an exciting summer term opportunity designed for admitted UCSB freshmen to start courses early and make a successful academic and social transition to UCSB.